tfrancis24/COB-Maps-Application/README.md

 # COB-Maps-Application
-Using Google's Geocode API to map locations to an HTML file
+Using Google's Geocode API to map locations onto an HTML file